npmcomponent/manuelstofer-richardparker/Readme.md

 ## Demo

-There is a [demo](http://manuelstofer.github.com/richardparker/) that allows you to try Richard Parker templates.
+There is a interactive [demo](http://manuelstofer.github.com/richardparker/) that allows you to try Richard Parker templates in the web browser.

 Template: